datadudes/cornet/README.md

 - Ubuntu/Debian: `apt-get install libpq-dev`
 - RedHat/CentOs: `yum install postgresql-libs`
-- Mac: should be installed by default
+- Mac (for dev purposes): should be installed by default

 Then, install Sisyphus with: